FAQs for web design, SEO, hosting, etc

 Let’s start by saying that Targa always seeks to provide great value... always!

-- who needs to rush through the design a build process so they can quickly move on to the next cheap website on their list, and hope that you don't call because something is wrong;
+If you think that you'll be happy with a web designer who needs to rush through the design process so they can quickly move on to the next cheap website on their list, there are plenty of cheap and relatively inexperienced web designers out there who will put a basic website together for you.

-But if I’m building a website and feel that some tweaks are needs to make something look or work better, I’ll do it.
-If those tweaks take 2 minutes, 2 hours or 2 days, so be it.
+Saving money often feels good in the short term, but corners cut on quality, service and attention to detail tend to bug you for much longer.
+Therefore if I’m building a website and feel that some tweaks are needs to make something look or work better, I’ll do it.